Volkswagen creates U.S. diesel emissions claims program

 WASHINGTON Volkswagen of America said on Thursday it is creating an independent claims program for the owners of nearly 600,000 diesel vehicles that emit up to 40 times legally allowable emissions.

-The German automaker said it was naming compensation expert Ken Feinberg, who administered compensation funds for the Sept.
-11, 2001 attacks, BP Plc Deepwater Horizon oil spill and General Motors Co ignition switch crashes, to create and administer the program.
+The German automaker (VOWG_p.DE) said it was naming compensation expert Ken Feinberg, who administered compensation funds for the Sept.
+11, 2001 attacks, BP Plc (BP.L) Deepwater Horizon oil spill and General Motors Co (GM.N) ignition switch crashes, to create and administer the program.

 VW has acknowledged that 482,000 2.0 liter 2009-2015 diesel cars and 85,000 3.0 liter SUVs and larger cars have higher-than-allowed emissions and faces more than 500 U.S. lawsuits.